 Small-holder farmers in Sub-Saharan Africa are experiencing the negative impacts of climate change.
 The vulnerable exposure to frequent extreme weather conditions, increased risk of pests, water deficiency among others has a direct negative effect on food production.
 The women face higher risks and greater burdens from the impacts of climate change in situations of poverty.
-The Alive programme will create societal changes to enable the realisation of human rights and economic empowernment of small-holder farmer families through market-led, sustainable agriculture based on agroforestry.
+The ALIVE Programme creates societal changes to enable the realisation of human rights and economic empowerment of small-holder farmer families through market-led, sustainable agriculture based on agroforestry.

-The programme is implemented through farmer organisations in Kenya, Uganda, Tanzania and Rwanda and financed by SIDA (Swedish international development cooperation agency) and own fundraising.
+The programme is implemented through farmer organisations in Kenya, Uganda, Tanzania and Rwanda.
+It is financed mainly by the Swedish International Development Cooperation Agency, Sida.